DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 5. Process Identity

-UFCPS separates process identity from the identity of its material or computational carrier:
+UFCPS separates process identity from the identity of its material or computational carrier.

 Carrier Identity ≠ Process Identity